-WSMI recently conducted a survey among its members assessing any link, collaboration or cooperation between our members and the tobacco industry and its subsidiaries.
-I am pleased to report, that none of our members has reported any link or collaboration with the tobacco industry.
-Furthermore, as you know FCTC COP6 in October 2014 reached an initial decision on Electronic Nicotine Delivery Systems (ENDS) calling for their regulation and including medicinal licensing as one possible framework under which this can be achieved.
+Furthermore, as you know FCTC CoP in October 2014 reached an initial decision on Electronic Nicotine Delivery Systems (ENDS) calling for their regulation and including medicinal licensing as one possible framework under which this can be achieved.
 This opens the future possibility of ENDS manufacturers seeking membership in WSMI, including those which are partly or fully owned by the tobacco industry or which may be linked to the tobacco industry.

-As a response, the WSMI Board has agreed to review its statutes, and to include a paragraph which allows refusing membership in WSMI of ENDS producers linked with the tobacco industry.
+As a response, the WSMI Board has agreed to review its statutes, and to include a paragraph which allows refusing membership in WSMI of licensed/medicinally approved ENDS producers linked with the tobacco industry.
 This demonstrates WSMI's commitment to public health and to supporting initiatives to control tobacco dependencies.

-- 3) Article 6 (Price and tax measures to reduce demand for tobacco)?
-Yes - 4) If yes, please provide details:
+- Article 6 (Price and tax measures to reduce demand for tobacco)? - Yes

-WSMI members have routinely called for taxation to be used as a national tobacco control measure around the world, acknowledging it is a critical element of a holistic tobacco control strategy.
-In the past, WSMI members have worked with other organizations to generate the data to support the case for tobacco tax increases (e.g. by supplying data on NRT uptake associated to effective tobacco taxation measures) and have also coordinated smoking cessation campaigns to occur at the time tobacco tax increases are implemented, thus supporting quitting associated to taxation. - 5) Article 8 (Protection from exposure to tobacco smoke)?
-Yes - 6) If yes, please provide details: WSMI and its members are keen to make their contribution to a smoke-free world.
-Generally speaking, nonprescription smoking cessation therapy provides an alternative to smoking to those who want to quit, by allowing to manage the nicotine level in the body without needing to smoke.
+- If yes, please provide details: - WSMI members have routinely supported taxation to be used as a national tobacco control measure around the world, acknowledging it is a critical element of a holistic tobacco control strategy.
+In the past, WSMI members have worked with other organizations to generate the data to support the case for tobacco tax increases (e.g. by supplying data on NRT uptake associated to effective tobacco taxation measures) and have also coordinated smoking cessation campaigns to occur at the time tobacco tax increases are implemented, thus supporting quitting associated to taxation.

+- Article 8 (Protection from exposure to tobacco smoke)? - Yes

+- If yes, please provide details: - WSMI and its members are keen to make their contribution to a smoke-free world.
+Generally speaking, nonprescription smoking cessation therapy provides an alternative to smoking to those who want to quit, by allowing them to manage the nicotine level in the body without needing to smoke.
 This contributes to limiting the exposure to second-hand smoke, as soon as they decide to stop smoking using an NRT product.
-"The Global Smoke-free Worksite Challenge" launched as a smoke free legislation around the world.
-It is a collaboration

-"Clinton Global Initiative Commitment to Action" aims at furthering the development of smoke free worksite policies and

-DataCol - Reports of NGO observers to COP 2016\asp.txt between Johnson & Johnson (a WSMI member), the American Cancer

-Society, the Global Business Coalition on Health, the Mayo Clinic, the Campaign for Tobacco-Free Kids, and the United States Department of Health & Human Services.
+"The Global Smoke-free Worksite Challenge" launched as a "Clinton Global Initiative Commitment to Action" aims at furthering the development of smoke free worksite policies and smoke free legislation around the world.
+It is a collaboration between Johnson & Johnson (a WSMI member), the American Cancer Society, the Global Business Coalition on Health, the Mayo Clinic, the Campaign for Tobacco-Free Kids, and the United States Department of Health & Human Services amongst others